richwill28/notes/complexity-theory/README.md

 ## Disclaimer

-This is a work in progress, and it always will be.
+This is a work in progress.